As an Amazon Associate I earn from qualifying purchases.

 My Irish Twins:

-Jack was born in January of 2016 and the pregnancy wasn’t exciting till near the end.
-I passed a blood clot and then spiked a fever during labor.
-This resulted in him being rushed to the NICU following an emergency c-section.
+Jack was born in January of 2016, and the pregnancy wasn’t exciting till near the end.
+I passed a blood clot approximately a month before delivery.
+Not a mucus plug or anything of that sort, but a gush of a blood clot.
+Then during labor, I spiked a fever.
+It resulted in him being rushed to the NICU following an emergency c-section.
 I didn’t have any morning sickness with him except for perfumes and cologne.

 More on EIFs (Echogenic Intracardiac Focus):